rstacruz/remount/README.md

 })
 ```

+## Browser support

+Remount supports all browsers [supported by React](https://reactjs.org/docs/react-dom.html#browser-support).
+Use the polyfills below to ensure the best compatibility.

 ## Polyfills

-We recommend using these two polyfills to support browsers down to IE9 (~1.7kb gzipped), provided by the [`@webcomponents/webcomponentsjs`][@webcomponents/webcomponentsjs] package.
+We recommend these two polyfills provided by the [@webcomponents/webcomponentsjs][@webcomponents/webcomponentsjs] package.
 Load it via JavaScript in your app's entry point:

 ```js
 // Add the package via: yarn add @webcomponents/webcomponentsjs